-Parent: is the biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a son or a daughter.
+"Parent" is the biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a son or a daughter.
+This term does not include parents "in-law."

-Serious Health Condition: is an injury, illness, impairment, or physical or mental condition that involves inpatient care or continuing treatment by a health care provider.•
+"Serious Health Condition" is an injury, illness, impairment, or physical or mental condition that involves inpatient care in a hospital, hospice, or residential medical facility or continuing treatment by a health care provider.